RoinujNosde/SimpleClans/wiki/other/placeholderapi-support.md

 Rivals: red
 Same clan: green

+The colors above can be changed in PlaceholderAPI's config.

 #### HolographicDisplays

 If you intend to use these placeholders with HolographicDisplays, remember to [download ](https://www.spigotmc.org/resources/18461/)the extension.